Attacks on the Initiative Process in America

 Arizona:

-A legislatively referred Constitutional Amendment to approve a signature distribution requirement will be on the General Election ballot.
-If approved by voters on November 5, 2024, it would establish geographic distribution requirements for initiative petitions in Arizona.
+Proposition 134 was a legislatively referred constitutional amendment to approve a signature distribution requirement for petitions.
+It would have established geographic distribution requirements for initiative petitions in Arizona.
 Each petition would require a proportion of signatures to come from every legislative district, rather than just a total signature requirement.
 Signature distribution requirements make signature drives exponentially more expensive and would allow singular legislative districts to effectively block initiatives from making it on the ballot.
+Prop 134 was defeated 42% Yes to 58% No.

 North Dakota:

-Constitutional Measure 2 would establish a single-subject requirement for initiatives and would require constitutional initiatives to be passed twice (once in the Primary Election and again in the General Election).
-This measure was referred by the legislature and could significantly hinder citizen’s abilities to pass ballot initiatives.
-Measure 2 will be voted on by North Dakota voters at the November 5, 2024 General Election.
+Constitutional Measure 2 would have required constitutional initiatives to be passed twice (once in the Primary Election and again in the General Election) and established a single-subject requirement for initiatives.
+This measure was referred by the legislature and would have significantly hindered citizen’s abilities to pass ballot initiatives.
+Measure 2 failed by a vote of 43.59% Yes to 56.41% No

 2023 Attacks